fkooman/php-oauth2-server/README.md

 # Clients

-All (optional) OAuth authorization and token requests MUST always be sent.
+All (optional) OAuth authorization and token request parameters MUST always be sent.

 # Features

 - Simplicity;
+- Only supports "authorization code" flow (currently "implicit grant" is still there, but it will be gone soon);
 - Easy integration with your own application and/or framework;
 - Does not force a framework on you;
 - Only conforming OAuth 2.0 clients will work;